cornelcreanga/DAWG/README.md

 - Implement NavigableSet for values() in DAWGSetValuedMap
 - Implement Apache Commons Collections interfaces (Trie, MultiValuedMap etc.)
 - Add API documentation, examples and javadoc
+- Add benchmarks and features comparison with other data structures

 ##Licensing and usage information